Magnus (luchador): El Luchador and independent circuit (2011–2012)

 Magnus was one of the featured characters on the CMLL produced reality television show El Luchador ("the Wrestler"), shown on A&E Latinoamericano in both season one and season two.
 In season one, Magnus was portrayed as a young luchador hopeful, who let his own arrogance stand in the way of his potential.
 During the final episode, CMLL revealed that Magnus was the son of Tony Salazar and Magnus was suspended from CMLL because of his antics.
 While the show was portrayed as being "real", parts of the storyline with Magnus were most likely fictional.
 Magnus injured himself during the filming of the show, which meant that he disappeared from the ring for a couple of months to recuperate.
 When he resurfaced, he did not work on any CMLL-promoted shows, only working on the Mexican independent circuit on shows that also included CMLL luchadors such as the Toryumon Mexico shows in Mexico City.
 While competing at Toryumon, he won the XV Torneo Copa Dragon by defeating Tauro in the final.
 He also lost a number one contendership scramble match for the NWA International Junior Heavyweight Championship.
 In his absence, CMLL gave the actual "Místico" name, mask and outfit to another wrestler, Dragon Lee, who then became Místico La Nueva Era.
 During the promotion of the second season, it was mentioned that Magnus had challenged Dragon Lee to a Lucha de Apuesta, mask vs. mask match, playing off the story that the two were friends in season one, before Dragon Lee took over the "Místico" character.

 Return to CMLL (2012–present)

 Magnus returned to CMLL in October 2012, coinciding with the first episode of season two of El Luchador.
 Magnus acknowledged that his attitude had led to him being put out of CMLL and was grateful for the second chance he was given.
 On his return, he teamed up with fellow Generacion 2011 workers Hombre Bala Jr. and Super Halcón Jr. to defeat the team of Apocalipsis, Inquisidor and Zayco.
 Magnus unveiled a new look that no longer resembled that of Místico, but instead had the color scheme and general look of Místico's WWE look as Sin Cara.
+On the March 25, 2026 edition of CMLL Informa, it was officially announced that Magnus would be taking over as the ninth Black Tiger full-time, officially becoming Black Tiger IX.